Appearance

 Portfolio Strategy

 Only J&J covers both slices.
 BSC has PFA but no competitive RF.
-Medtronic has PFA but limited RF.
+Medtronic has Affera (dual-energy) but no standalone RF workflow.
 Abbott has both but is a year behind on PFA data.

 | Product | Role | What To Say | Risk To Monitor |